VincentCare is a leading provider of support services for people experiencing homelessness and disadvantage in Victoria.

 People are central to VincentCare’s purpose, vision, mission and values and VincentCare is committed to working with individuals experiencing or at risk of primary homelessness.

-Our services have supported people experiencing homelessness in Victoria for 65 years.
+Our services have supported people experiencing homelessness in Victoria since the 1950’s.

 Almost a decade ago, VincentCare identified the importance of developing new ways to work with Victoria’s most vulnerable.

 Consulting with clients, and working from a strong evidence base, including understanding the external operating environment and global trends, the Board developed an innovative model of care which became a centrepiece of our Strategic Direction.
 At VincentCare, we recognise that factors leading to homelessness are multifaceted and that clients often present with a range of complex issues.
 Importantly, we recognise that trauma and homelessness are inextricably linked.

 To remain true to VincentCare’s purpose and aspiration, our strategic direction must first offer hope in addressing the circumstances that lead to homelessness and then empower clients to develop strong, supported pathways to stable accommodation and independent living within their communities of choice.

 In 2018, that has evolved into a leading practice known as the Homelessness to Recovery Model.